haotianh9/Reinforcement_learning_cpp_parallel/README.md

 # Reinforcement_learning_cpp_parallel
-# Name to be determined
+Name is to be determined
 A parallel reinforcement learning framework written in C++

 Goal: build a small scalable, reliable and well-maintained RL framework in C++ that can be used for engineering research.